AlekhyaMallina-Vedams/openstack-manuals/doc/config-reference/source/block-storage/drivers/kaminario-driver.rst

 Kaminario SAN Fibre Channel and iSCSI drivers
 ===================================================

-The ``DotHillFCDriver`` and ``DotHillISCSIDriver`` volume drivers allow Dot Hill arrays to be used for block storage in OpenStack deployments.
+The ``Kaminario FCDriver`` and ``Kaminario ISCSIDriver`` volume drivers allow Kaminario arrays to be used for block storage in OpenStack deployments.

 System requirements
 ~~~~~~~~~~~~~~~~~~~

-To use the Dot Hill drivers, the following are required:
+To use the Kaminario drivers, the following are required:

--  Dot Hill AssuredSAN array with:
+-  Kaminario array with:

    -  iSCSI or FC host interfaces

-   -  G22x firmware or later

-   -  Appropriate licenses for the snapshot and copy volume features

 -  Network connectivity between the OpenStack host and the array
    management interfaces